jeremywillans/ha-rest980-roomba/README.md

 ### Step 7: Configure Map Options

-You will need to update the variables at the top of the image.php and image_dev.php to align with your environment.
+You will need to update the variables at the top of the image.php to align with your environment.

 Specifically the log, rest980, token and timezone ones should be done now - the rest are best to update once a full clean has run (to populate the map)